 (1) ESTIMATED PAYMENTS.-Deposits toward the annual payment liability for each calendar year under subsection (d)(2) shall be made in 3 equal installments due on March 1st, on June 1st, and on August 1st of each year.
-Each installment shall be equal to one-third of the estimated annual payment liability for that calendar year.
+Each installment shall be equal to onethird of the estimated annual payment liability for that calendar year.
 Deposits of installments paid after the due date shall accrue interest at the prime rate plus 10 percent per annum, as published in the Wall Street Journal on the latest publication date on or before the payment date.

 (2) RECONCILIATION.-If the liability for a calendar year under subsection (d)(2) exceeds the deposits made during that calendar year, the manufacturer shall pay the unpaid liability on March 1st of the succeeding calendar year, along with the first deposit for that succeeding year.
-If the deposits during a calendar year exceed the liability for the calendar year under subsection (d)(2), the manufacturer shall subtract the amount of the excess deposits from its deposit on March 1st of the succeeding calendar year.
+If the deposits during a calendar year exceed the liability for the calendar year under subsection (d)(2), the manufacturer shall subtract the amount of the excees deposits from its deposit on March 1st of the succeeding calendar year.

-ne succeeding calendar year. (d) Apportionment of Annual Payment.- the obligation and responsibility of only those tobacco product manufacturers and their affiliates that directly sell tobacco products in the domestic market to wholesalers, retailers, or consumers, their successors and assigns, and any subsequent fraudulent transferee (but only to the extent of the interest or obligation fraudulently transferred).
+(d) APPORTIONMENT OF ANNUAL PAYMENT.- (1) IN GENERAL.-Each tobacco product manufacturer is liable for its share of the applicable base amount payment due each year under subsection (b).
+The annual payment is the obligation and responsibility of only those tobacco product manufacturers and their affiliates that directly sell tobacco products in the domestic market to wholesalers, retailers, or consumers, their successors and assigns, and any subsequent fraudulent transferee (but only to the extent of the interest or obligation fraudulently transferred).